tnichols217/notes/college/Interview Prep.md

 ## How would you describe yourself to someone who did not know you?

 1. Family
+	1. Parents
+	2. Sister
 2. Art
+	1. My
 		1. Self-motived
 		2. Explorative
 		3.
 3. I love tech, art
 4. Community
 5. Sports